top of page

 Some large organisations have incentives for their employees to contribute to the community.
 This can be as individuals and sometimes as teams.
 With a site as large and as busy as ours, there are always projects that can be undertaken by organisational volunteers.

-What kind of things could you help with?
+What could you help with?

 Gardening and grounds maintenance in all their varied forms are always available.